-The AFSA Scholarship Program provides to children of Foreign Service employees: need-based, financial aid scholarships (for undergraduate study) and one-time only academic and art merit scholarships (for high school seniors).
+The AFSA Scholarship Program provides to children of Foreign Service employees who are AFSA members: need-based, financial aid scholarships (for undergraduate study) and one-time only academic and art merit scholarships (for high school seniors).

 The Scholarship Fund grows primarily through individual and organization support and how its portfolio investments are performing.
 All donations to the AFSA Scholarship Fund are tax-deductible and are acknowledged upon receipt.
-On average, AFSA awards aid to approximately 90-100 Foreign Service children totaling over $200,000 a year.
+On average, AFSA awards aid to approximately 80-100 Foreign Service children totaling close to $250,000 a year.

 Individuals, of course, can contribute annually, at any time with one time donations, or establish an “Annual” named or “Perpetual” named scholarship in their name or in memory of a loved one.
 Annual scholarships in amounts under $15,000 cease when the donation is depleted while perpetual scholarships will be awarded in perpetuity as the principal remains untouched while a much smaller amount (i.e. the interest generated each year) is bestowed as the scholarship.
-AFSA has over 70 perpetual scholarships established since 1932.
+AFSA has close to 60 perpetual scholarships established since 1932.

 Affiliated Organization Support

 AFSA works closely with affiliated Foreign Service organizations.
 We have the flexibility that allows the AFSA Scholarship Fund to form a unique relationship with each body listed below.
 The beauty of this set up is that applicants apply using a standard application for financial aid, academic merit or art merit and AFSA matches the student to the award he/she qualifies for.

 AAFSW - Through the proceeds from AAFSW’s annual Art&BookFair held annually in October at the State Department, AAFSW sponsors several financial aid scholarships.